- 6 points

 - Students are able to (1) define and describe technical, environmental, economic and cultural factors affecting housing design; (2) critically evaluate housing models in international and local contexts; and (3) develop speculative design responses to diverse limitations and possibilites for housing.

-- Typically this unit is assessed in the following ways: (1) written analysis/case study and (2) project work/graphical analysis.
+- Indicative assessments in this unit are as follows: (1) written analysis/case study and (2) project work/graphical analysis.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.